chrisdmacrae/laboris/index.markdown

 - type: letter
   headline: Why 90% of Startups Fail
   body: >
-    Did you know that 90% of startups fail because of premature scaling?
+    Did you know that 90% of businesses fail because of premature scaling?
 This is because:

     * They don’t know their audience.